Sapsuckers

 Picidae

-Included in the Birds of North America, are four types of sapsuckers.
-Sapsuckers are part of the woodpecker family.
-These birds feed on sap and insects, by drilling rows of holes in the bark of trees, returning to the tree, drinking the running sap and eating the insects that are attracted to the sap around the area of the holes.
+There are are four types of sapsuckers in North America.
+Sapsuckers belong to the woodpecker family.
+These birds feed on sap and insects by drilling rows of holes in the bark of trees and then returning to the tree and drinking the running sap and eating the insects that were attracted to the sap around the area of the holes.

-The Yellow-bellied Sapsucker covers the largest region of North America, from western Canada to Newfoundland, down to Mexico, east of the Rocky Mountains.
-The Red-naped Sapsucker and Williamson's Sapsucker can be found in the southern area of western Canada, right on through to Mexico.
+The Yellow-bellied Sapsucker covers the largest region of North America from western Canada to Newfoundland, down into Mexico and east of the Rocky Mountains.
+The Red-naped Sapsucker and Williamson's Sapsucker can be found in the southern areas of western Canada and on through to Mexico.
 Lastly, the Red-breasted Sapsucker is located along the Pacific shores of North America.

 All four species of sapsuckers prefer warmer weather and migrate in the colder seasons to warmer climates.

-Click on the bird names listed below to see pictures of the Sapsuckers of North America
+Click on the bird images or names listed to see pictures of the Sapsuckers seen in North America

 Classic Collection of North American Birds